nginx/unit-docs/source/configuration.rst

    To provide these options, Unit must be built and run on a system with Linux kernel version 5.6+.

-The :samp:`chroot` option effectively confines path resolution of files served from a share to a new root directory.
-One notable effect of enabling :samp:`chroot` is that symbolic links to absolute pathnames are treated as relative to the new root; thus, a symlink to :file:`/log/app.log` in this example is resolved as :file:`/www/data/log/app.log`:
+The :samp:`chroot` option confines the path resolution of files served from a share to a certain directory.
+One notable effect of defining :samp:`chroot` is that symbolic links to absolute pathnames are treated as relative to this directory; thus, a symlink to :file:`/log/app.log` in this example is resolved as :file:`/www/data/log/app.log`:

 .. code-block:: json

    {
        "action": {
-           "share": "/www/data/static/",
+           "share": "/www/data/static$uri",
            "chroot": ":nxt_hint:`/www/data/ <Now, any paths accessible via the share are confined to this directory>`" }
    }

-The :samp:`share` path stays as is and won't be treated as relative; only the portions that occur after the new root (if any) are affected by the new behavior.
-Moreover, any requests for files outside the new root will fail:
+The :samp:`share` path stays as is and won't be treated as relative; only the portions that occur after the :samp:`chroot` value (if any) are affected by the new behavior.
+Moreover, any requests for files outside :samp:`chroot` fail:

 .. code-block:: json

    {
        "action": {
-           "share": "/www/",
+           "share": "/www$uri",
            "chroot": ":nxt_hint:`/www/data/ <Now, any paths accessible via the share are confined to this directory>`" }
    }

-In this configuration, a request for :samp:`/index.xml` will result in status code 403 because it will be resolved as :samp:`/www/index.xml`, which is outside the new root.
+In this configuration, a request for :samp:`/index.xml` results in a 403 "Forbidden" response because it is resolved as :samp:`/www/index.xml`, which is outside :samp:`chroot`.

 .. _configuration-share-resolution: